 Time is Love

 The thoughts blow in uninvited during certain times of our lives.
-And the feelings that accompany these thoughts make us pause, at least for a moment, and wonder how the days of our lives keep coming and going like the sea tide under our feet.
+And the feelings accompanying these thoughts make us pause, at least for a moment, and wonder how the days of our lives keep coming and going like the sea tide under our feet.

-There are times when we welcome these thoughts and are able to wrestle with a greater truth.
-While other times we don’t or just can’t.
-So we move quickly to replace them with thoughts we believe will make us happier.
-Or at the very least, thoughts that masquerade the reality of our current state.
-Nevertheless, whether we welcome them or we resist them, we have no power over the truth of where these thoughts originate.
-Deep down we know that we cannot buy our way out.
-Deep down we know that we cannot conquer them with “happy thoughts”.
+Sometimes, we welcome these thoughts and can wrestle with a greater truth.
+On other occasions, we don’t or just can’t.
+So, we move quickly to replace them with thoughts we believe will make us happier.
+Or, at the very least, thoughts that masquerade the reality of our current state.
+Nevertheless, whether we welcome or resist them, we have no power over the truth of where these thoughts originate.
+Deep down, we know that we cannot find our way out.
+Deep down, we know that we cannot conquer them with “happy thoughts.”
 We can’t learn our way out of it.
-Nor can we “pull up our bootstraps” and live our way through it.
+Nor can we “pull up our bootstraps” and live through it.

-In the face of the growing cultural sentiment which invites us to believe “I’m ok and you’re ok”, as long as we both think so, tomorrow invites us into something different.
-A deeper truth that is always present and made visible to us usually during times of a health scare or when we stare at the finality of death itself.
-It is a truth that can be accessed anytime within the silence of our hearts, and a truth that frees us from the bondage of our ego and pride.
+In the face of the growing cultural sentiment that invites us to believe “I’m ok and you’re ok,” as long as we both think so, tomorrow invites us into something different.
+A more profound truth that is always present and made visible to us, usually during times of a health scare or when we stare at the finality of death itself.
+It is a truth that can be accessed anytime within the silence of our hearts and a truth that frees us from the bondage of our ego and pride.

 Switzerland is a country synonymous with time.
-It is a country known for its watches and for its punctuality.
+It is a country known for its watches and its punctuality.
 Time is important.
 We need it to help us get through the day.
 Yet time is most essentially a gift.
-For “time is love”.
+For “time is love.”

 “Quickly, quickly, lest time be lost for lack of love,”